-Know Your Paper
+Know Your GSM Paper Stock

 It isn't widely known, but there are literally hundreds of different paper combinations to choose from.
 And if you don't know your A to Z's of paper (don't worry, not many people do), this is going to be confusing.